gbrao018/eva4/S15B/README.md

 	To recap, We created the bg, fg, fgbg and corresponding ground truth depth and mask images in 15A (Please look for the README.md of 15A for dataset preperation strategy).

-What are the initial thoughts?.
-So much to take care. many thoughts came into mind.
-I have to create a modal is one thing.
-Running the modal and verifying its accuracy on huge dataset of 4 lac is a daunting task.
-Say, we devide the 4 lac samples in to 3 lac for training and 1 lac for test.
-With Image size is 224*224
+Many thoughts came into mind.
+Creating a modal is one thing, but running the modal and verifying its accuracy on huge dataset of 4 lac is another challenge.
+I devided the total 4 lac samples in to 3 lac for training, and 1 lac for test.

-, colab could only take a batch size of 16 and should run 300000/16 = 18750 batches for one epoch.
+	With Image size is 224*224, colab can take a batch size of 16, anything ,more than that it throws "Cuda out of Memory" error.
+With 16 batch size, total batches= 300000/16 = 18750 for one epoch.
 	As per the observation, 1 batch takes, 1.4 second time, and the whole 18750 batches takes almost 7.3 hrs.
-So running an epoch this much time without even knowning wheather the mpodal works or not, whether loss function converges or not is not a good idea.
-So What should we do?.
+My first task is to understand whether modal is working or not and to understand different loss functions.

-	I did reduce the image size to 32*32, so that I can use batch size of 1024 in colab.
+	So, I did reduce the image size to 32*32, so that I can use batch size of 1024 in colab.
 This worked.
-With this we only have to run 293 batches which will take less than 7 minutes.
+With this we only have to run 293 batches which will take less than 7 minutes for the whole 300k training dataset.
-I further reduced the running time, by starting with less training samples say 30k , then moving onto 100k, 200k  , finally 300k.

 Next, I will explain in detail the, custom Dataset class creation, my own custom Modal, loss functions tried and the results with time taken at various stages, .

 Custom Dataloader class: